Terraforming¶

 Float | 0.0–100.0, percentage of target reached. |

-Per-level metadata (cost, boost, duration, level name) lives in the planet's active_events JSONB column under a {type: "terraforming"} entry.
+Per-level metadata (cost, boost, duration, level name) lives in the planet's active_events JSONB column under a {type: "terraforming"} entry, along with the two tick-support fields start_habitability and last_tick_at.
 There is no separate terraforming_projects table — see ADR-0002.
 Multiple concurrent projects on a single planet are not representable.

 Planet types¶

-The full enum is in DATA_MODELS/entities.md (12 values: TERRAN, MOUNTAINOUS, OCEANIC, DESERT, VOLCANIC, BARREN, ICE, JUNGLE, ARCTIC, TROPICAL, GAS_GIANT, ARTIFICIAL).
-The eight types in active gameplay use, with their per-type production multipliers, storage caps, base growth rates, and habitability ranges, are catalogued in colonization.md.
-The Star-Trek-class ↔ descriptive-name mapping is M_CLASS = TERRAN, L_CLASS = MOUNTAINOUS, O_CLASS = OCEANIC, K_CLASS = DESERT, H_CLASS = VOLCANIC, D_CLASS = BARREN, C_CLASS = ICE.
+The full enum is in DATA_MODELS/planets.md (12 values: TERRA, MOUNTAINOUS, OCEANIC, DESERT, VOLCANIC, BARREN, ICE, JUNGLE, ARCTIC, TROPICAL, GAS_GIANT, ARTIFICIAL).
+The seven types in active gameplay use, with their per-type production multipliers, storage caps, base growth rates, and habitability ranges, are catalogued in colonization.md.

 JUNGLE, ARCTIC, TROPICAL, GAS_GIANT, and ARTIFICIAL are present in the enum but have no production-multiplier definitions in colonization.md.
-Treat them as design-only until the Star-Trek-class mapping is extended.
+Treat them as design-only until those biomes are specified.

 📐 Design-only — planet-type reclassification.
-The legacy design specified that completing Level 5 may upgrade a hostile planet's type (D_CLASS → H_CLASS, C_CLASS → K_CLASS).
+The legacy design specified that completing Level 5 may upgrade a hostile planet's type (BARREN → VOLCANIC, ICE → DESERT).
 The implemented _complete_terraforming does not modify planet.type; only habitability_score changes.
 If reclassification becomes desired again, the rule belongs in _complete_terraforming and would need a deliberate ADR amendment.

 📐 Design-only — Terraform Engineers profession.
 The legacy PLANETARY_COLONIZATION.md design includes a Terraform Engineers profession (training queue, monthly progress driven by engineer count, scaling resource costs).
 No profession system exists in code today.
 The current model derives tick speed from total population, not specialised engineers.